mwesterham/calculus-calculator/testin/README.md

 (Reference: https://www.caam.rice.edu/~zhang/reports/tr1213.pdf)</br>
 (Repository: https://www.caam.rice.edu/~optimization/L1/TVAL3/)</br>
 * list main (we choose specific dataset and specific cs ratio) benchmark results
-* THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS
+* IF THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS
 * compare to one in original paper
 * significant modifications that we made to the code that affect the performance